-When we arrived in the tiny Karoo town of Barrydale to stay at the Barrydale Karoo Hotel, the early afternoon sunlight was not kind.
+We arrived at the Karoo Art Hotel when the afternoon sunlight was not kind.
 The hotel looked as though its glory days were long past, its present faded and faintly sad.
 But when we stepped inside and took time to look beyond the surface, its quirkiness crept into our hearts.

 A door opened onto the stoep, burnished to a brown shine I hadn’t seen in many years, even in the platteland.
 Two cane chairs and a wooden bench were perfect for looking up into the mountains, spying on a baboon walking across a vineyard in the early morning sunlight, or watching the world go by along the street.